How to Evaluate Emerging Technologies: A Practical Guide

 Informal evaluation cannot scale.
 An experienced innovation manager can run a rigorous informal evaluation for five technologies per year.
 A structured process can run consistent evaluations for fifty — because the process does the cognitive work that was previously done by individual judgment, and AI can accelerate every stage of the structured process in ways it cannot accelerate informal judgment.

-The Ten Steps to Evaluate Emerging Technologies
+The Eleven Steps to Evaluate Emerging Technologies

 Step One: Define the Problem Before Evaluating the Solution